Sha1kh4/Drop_countdown/README.md

 ## Features

-- **Dynamic Countdown:** The extension calculates and displays the time remaining until the next CS:GO drop, updating in real-time.
+- **Dynamic Countdown:** The extension calculates and displays the time remaining until the next CS2 drop, updating in real-time.

 - **Customizable Configuration:** Users can customize the extension's behavior through the provided configuration options, such as display format, leading zeros, and finish message.